 The Final Rule fails to adequately account for the protections provided by a plethora of federal conscience statutes.
-The Church Amendments, which apply to grants funded under the PHSA (such as Title X), prohibit grantees from discriminating against any physician or other health care personnel because he or she "performed or assisted in the performances of a lawful sterilization procedure or abortion...." or refused to perform or assist in the performance of such procedures, on the basis of religious belief or moral conviction.
-42 U.S.C.
-300a-7(c).
+The Church Amendments, which apply to grants funded under the PHSA (such as Title X), prohibit grantees from discriminating against any physician or other health care personnel because he or she refused to perform or assist in the performance of an abortion on the basis of religious belief or moral conviction.
+42 U.S.C. § 300a-7(c).
 The Church Amendments also prohibit individuals from being required to perform or assist in the performance of any part of a health service program or research activity funded in whole or in part under a program administered by the Secretary contrary to their religious beliefs or moral convictions.
-See 42 U.S.C.
-300a-7(d).
+See 42 U.S.C. § 300a-7(d).

 The Coats-Snowe Amendment prohibits the Federal government and any State or local government that receives Federal financial assistance from discriminating against any health care entity (including individual providers) on the basis that the entity refuses to, among other things, (1) receive training in induced abortion; (2) require or provide abortion training; (3) perform abortions; (4) provide referral for such abortions or abortion training; or (5) make arrangements for any such activities.
-See 42 U.S.C.
-238n(a).
+See 42 U.S.C. § 238n(a).

-The Weldon Amendment3 bars the use of appropriated funds on a federal agency or programs, or to a State or local government, if such agency, program, or government subjects any institutional or individual health care entity to discrimination on the basis that the health care entity does not, among other things, refer for abortions.
+The Weldon Amendment-which was added to the annual 2005 health spending bill and has been included in subsequent appropriations bills, see, e.g., Consolidated Appropriations Act, 2021, Public Law 116-260, Div.
+H, § 507(d), 134 Stat.1182, 1622 (Dec.
+29, 2020)-bars the use of appropriated funds on a federal agency or programs, or to a State or local government, if such agency, program, or government subjects any institutional or individual health care entity to discrimination on the basis that the health care entity does not, among other things, refer for abortions.